-I have 4 years of experience leading research at the forefront of VR/AR technology.
-Here are some of my projects.
+I have years of experience leading research and art projects at the forefront of VR/AR technology.

 VR OS + UX